-Chart gadgets display data from a BIRT data object or data object design file in Adobe Flash-based charts.
+Chart gadgets display data from a BIRT data object or data object design file in a selected chart type.
+These charts provide the best print quality when compared to

+Flash-based charts.
+Flash-based charts are available in the Extras gadget category.
+The Adobe Flash Player must be installed to view and print Flash-based charts.
 Dashboard developers can limit the data displayed using filters, aggregate data sets, enable drill through for data cubes, and group data by values or dimensions.
-Users can filter displayed data and export content and data using the context menu.
+Users can filter data and export content or data using the context menu.